algorys/redissue/README.md

 }
 ```

-Then simply add your server with: `server="first".
+Then simply add your server with: `server="first" in redissue syntax.

-**Note:** If server key is bad (e.g: call _flirt_ instead _first_), redissue take the one who is set in dokuwiki settings.
-If url or api_token are wrong, an error message is display instead of redissue.
+**Note:** If server url or key in json file is wrong or if you put a wrong name in "server" parameter(e.g: call _flirt_ instead _first_), redissue take the one who is set in dokuwiki settings.
+If **url** or **api_token** are wrong, an error message is display instead of redissue.

 * title: you can override title if it's too long or other reason: `title="my title"`.
 * short: (**dokuwiki theme only**, bootstrap not needed this functionnality).
 If you've dokuwiki theme, you can hide additional information with short: `short="1"`.